wilsontelab/svx-mdi-tools/pipelines/svAmplicon/README.md

 ### Operating modes and assocated experimental designs

-svAmplicon is built on the same algorithms used for _de novo_ genomic SV calling so is highly generalized.
+svAmplicon is built on the same basic algorithms used for _de novo_ genomic SV calling so is highly generalized.
 However, only two experimental approaches will yield optimal results.